apache/maven-site/content/markdown/guides/mini/guide-configuring-plugins.md

 ##### Mapping Complex Objects

  Mapping complex types is also fairly straight forward.
 Let's look at a simple example where we are trying to map a configuration for Person object.
-The `\<configuration/\>` element might look like the following:
+The `<configuration>` element might look like the following: